couzic/sparix/README.md

 # sparix

-##### Single Page Application state management powered by RxJS
+#### Single Page Application state management powered by RxJS
 ###### Inspired by Flux, Redux, Hexagonal Architecture and more..

 ### Introduction
-This project aims to alleviate the pain in SPA development by providing a set of opiniated tools and patterns to model the application core's state.
+This project aims to alleviate the pain in SPA development by providing a set of opiniated tools and patterns to model the application core's state, in a simple, easily testable and immutable way.
 In the sparix world, the state is encapsulated in Stores, which are responsible for updating the state.
-This state is made publically available as an Observable, or in other words as a succession of state transitions (which might remind you of redux).
+This state is made publically available as an Observable, or in other words as a succession of state transitions.
 Several stores can communicate between themselves by dispatching global events.

 ### What is sparix ?
 First, it's a pattern (or set of patterns).
 Second, it's an implementation based on RxJS.
 The implementation is quite trivial, and it would only take a few hours to migrate it to another reactive library.
 However, since the SPA world will soon be dominated by two giants, React and Angular2, and since the latter ships with RxJS, it made sense to use this library for the reference implementation of sparix.